paradoux/bank/README.md

-# bank
+# Bank
-Simple program to call extrenal api and compute the total of all the balances of a user's accouts
+Simple program that calls an external API and sums all the user's accounts balances

 # Launch
 To launch the program: